The Slave Ship: Reception and criticism

 When The Slave Ship was first displayed at Royal Academy of Arts in 1840, it attracted the attention of critics who were dismayed by the horrific subject matter and abstracted style.
 For instance, one famous review by William Makepeace Thackeray poses the rhetorical question, "Is the painting sublime or ridiculous?
 Indeed I don't know which."
 Others harped on Turner's use of colour and fixation on nature's devastation.

-After John Ruskin was gifted the painting by his father in 1844, he wrote an essay published in Modern Painters which detailed his appreciation for the work.
-The text became famous and influenced the public's understanding of the painting.
-His writing places the viewer directly in front of the painting, developing an emotional response to the painting's sublimity.
+After John Ruskin was given the painting by his father in 1844, he added an appreciation of it to the next edition of his book Modern Painters, first published in 1843, which already had much praise for Turner.
+The book was already famous and influenced the public's understanding of the painting.
+His text places the viewer directly in front of the painting, developing an emotional response to the painting's sublimity.
 As a result of Ruskin's writing, the actual painting was not necessarily needed for people to feel that they had experienced it.
-Ruskin's celebration of the piece is evident as he writes, "If I were reduced to rest Turner's immortality upon any single work, I should choose this."
+Ruskin's enthusiam for the piece is evident as he writes, "If I were reduced to rest Turner's immortality upon any single work, I should choose this."
 Ruskin did have his own critics though; most notably, Mark Twain.
 In his 1880 book A Tramp Abroad, Volume 1, Chapter XXIV, he declaimed: